-State officials reticent about a program review that focuses broadly on all program elements should remember that, while the RGGI states started with a broad mandate, the inquiry narrowed down to issues that state officials and stakeholders agreed were the key issues in need of attention.
-State regulators that initially adopt a broad and inclusive approach with various stakeholders should be able to take comment, prioritize, and manage the dialogue with stakeholders in a public and transparent manner to identify those issues that are in need of being addressed.
+China's decision-makers reticent about a program review that focuses broadly on all program elements should remember that the government can take comment, prioritize, and manage the dialogue with stakeholders in a public and transparent manner to identify the issues in their programs in need of being addressed.
+In other words, a review that starts broadly doesn't need to stay that way.